iOS 11 is only supported on SDK version 1.0.0 and above.

-If you have a native iOS application, you can use our SDK (CocoaPods, Github) to log users in to your application through Clever Instant Login.
 If you’d prefer to build your integration from scratch, we've outlined the necessary steps below.

 Regardless of whether you’re using our SDK, or building your integration from scratch, you’ll need to enable iOS logins in Clever.